Updated for the 9th Edition

 Selecting Your Edition

-You can choose to view resources for the 7th or 8th Edition—and switch between them if needed.
+You can choose to view resources for the latest edition of the text (9th, 2014), as well as the 7th and 8th editions—and switch between them if needed.
 Simply click on the book cover icons in the header to change editions.
-The 8th edition is the "default.".
-You will be able to access the 7th edition material at least through the 2011-12 school year.
+The 9th edition is the "default."
 If you have cookies enabled in your browser, it will remember the last edition selection you made.
+Support for the 7th Edition will likely end once the 9th Edition is well established.
+Should this occur, advance warning will be given on the site.

 Finding Information about Theories and Section Introductions

 The heart of the site is the Theory Resources section, which provides links to an array of material, some from the Instructors Manual and other designed specifically for the website.
-You can view resources by type or by theory (which includes section introductions) in alphabetical order.
-In View by Theory you can also navigate forward and backward in the order in which material appears in the book.
+You can view resources by type or by theory (which includes section introductions) in alphabetical order from the drop-down list.
+In View by Theory, once you have selected a theory, you can navigate forward and backward in the order in which material appears in the book.

-You can also use the Theory List page, which provides a list of all theories given full chapter treatment in the editions of the book up to the one selected, as well as those given brief coverage in the selected edition..
-Theories given full chapter coverage in the selected edition are linked to Theory Resources.
+You can also use the Theory List page, which provides a list of all theories covered in the selected edition or archived from previous editions.
 The Theory List can be sorted by theory name or theorist.

 There is an Archive of theories no longer appearing as full chapters in the selected edition.
 These are PDF documents of the chapter from the last edition in which the theory appeared, linked from the Theory List or from the Archive button in Theory Resources.

-Self-Help Quizzes have been updated for the 8th edition, with significant editing of the McGraw-Hill questions by Em Griffin (including some corrections or clarifications in answers).
+Self-Help Quizzes have been completely rewritten for the 9th edition by co-author Andrew Ledbetter (the McGraw-Hill site will use the same Self-Help questions for the 9th edition).
 You can also choose to view 10, 15 or all 20 of the questions for the selected chapter.
 Questions are always shuffled each time you start a quiz, so you will always get a different order.

 Always use the latest browser version your computer will support.